 - Smokers (compromised blood supply and healing)

-- Patients receiving immediate implants (placed into fresh extraction sockets, which have higher infection risk)
+- Immediate-implant patients (placed into fresh extraction sockets with higher infection risk)

 - Patients with existing peri-implantitis on other implants

-The International Academy of Oral Medicine and Toxicology (IAOMT) and the American Academy of Ozone Therapy (AAO) both maintain provider directories that can help locate ozone-trained dentists.
+The International Academy of Oral Medicine and Toxicology and the American Academy of Ozone Therapy both maintain provider directories that can help locate ozone-trained dentists.

 Medical Disclaimer